A Course of Pure Mathematics

-A Course of Pure Mathematics is a classic textbook in introductory mathematical analysis, written by G. H. Hardy.
+A Course of Pure Mathematics is a classic textbook on introductory mathematical analysis, written by G. H. Hardy.
 It is recommended for people studying calculus.
 First published in 1908, it went through ten editions (up to 1952) and several reprints.
 It is now out of copyright in UK and is downloadable from various internet web sites.
 It remains one of the most popular books on pure mathematics.

 Contents

 The book contains a large number of descriptive and study materials together with a number of difficult problems with regards to number theory analysis.
-The book is organized into the following chapters, with each chapter further divided.
+The book is organized into the following chapters.